Skip to content

 Daily Budget Weighting Math

-Advanced daily-budget tuning (controlled usage weight, price flex share, and confidence blending) is documented in:
+Advanced daily-budget tuning (background usage reserve, managed device flexibility, and confidence blending) is documented in:

 That document includes the exact formulas used in code and numeric examples for how each parameter changes the plan.